What to Do If You Test Positive for Type 1 Diabetes Autoantibodies

 - Staying in close contact with your doctor for any updates or retesting

-- Continue monitoring for symptoms of T1D
+- Continue monitoring for symptoms of type 1 diabetes

 - Assessing your health insurance options for testing or future treatments